 At first glance, Alienware laptops might seem overpriced - you'd be justified in calling them the 'Apple' of gaming.
 However, they earn that price tag with accessibility, ease-of-use, and smart design that sets them apart from other manufacturers.

 Alongside fierce technical capabilities that allow them to run today's games at their best, Alienware gaming laptops come ready-made and good to go, without a thoughtful design in both engineering and aesthetic.

 Happily, Alienware is keen to make sure there's something to suit your budget as well.
 The official website lists a variety of builds with different costs, allowing you to pick and choose what you want.
 And if you decide you should have opted for more power down the line?
 It's often easy enough to open the case and upgrade your rig yourself.

-If you're shopping between brands, check out our guide to the best Razer laptops on the market, and our roundup of the latest cheap Razer laptop deals as well.
+If you're shopping between brands, check out our guide to the best Razer laptops and best Asus gaming laptops on the market, and our roundup of the latest cheap Razer laptop deals as well.
 Or, to kit out your new rig, take a look at the best gaming mouse, best gaming keyboard, and best gaming monitor options available now.